jhpyle/docassemble/_docs/helloworld.md

 It should now ask you "What is your planet's name?" and then greet your world by its name.

+## Adding some Python code

-Now let's extend the interview by adding a `code` section that makes a calculation based on a number provided by the user.
+Now let's extend the interview by adding a [code] section that makes a calculation based on a number provided by the user.

 {% highlight yaml %}